HelloChatterbox/dev_documentation/docs/skill-development/skill-types/gui-skills-on-plasma.md

 ```
 {.XML}
-#Requires import: from mycroft.messagebus.message import Message
+#Requires import: from chatterbox.messagebus.message import Message

 def handle_intent(self, message):
 try:
 ....
 self.enclosure.ws.emit(Message("visualObject", {'desktop': {'url': self.visualobject_index + title + 'Wikiresult.qml'}}))
-# This function emits the visual object and qml location to the loader functiion in the mycroft plasmoid.
+# This function emits the visual object and qml location to the loader functiion in the chatterbox plasmoid.
 This function can be called before or after self.speak(summary) depending on where you like to position your qml visualobject
 self.speak(summary)
 ....
 ```

-## Mycroft for Plasma native visual Skill
+## Chatterbox for Plasma native visual Skill

-The Mycroft for Plasma `enclosure` also provides Skill Authors the ability to natively implement visual design for their **Skill** by providing a simple Object to the plasmoid.
+The Chatterbox for Plasma `enclosure` also provides Skill Authors the ability to natively implement visual design for their **Skill** by providing a simple Object to the plasmoid.

 First, create a custom visual object, and emit it to the plasmoid.